RobertoPirrone/ic-expo-mvp/README.md

 Changes to Kaia's repo needed for Expo SDK52 (cli 0.22.20)

-This repo is still in its early stage, but runs woth in *Expo Go* and as a real app, iOS and Android.
+This repo is still in its early stage, but has been used in *Expo Go* and as a real app, iOS and Android.

 Changes are only on the React Native code, there are no changes to the canisters stuff, I use the ones provided by Kaia